AviatrixSystems/Docs/HowTos/ingress_protection_gcp_transit_firenet_pan.rst

 Step 3.
 Verify health probe status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the Google Cloud console open the Load balancing menu and check the health of the load balancers used by the transit firenet.
+On the Google Cloud console open the Load balancing menu and check the health of the load balancers used by the Transit FireNet.
 There will be one UDP and one TCP load balancer to check.
 Backends should show up as healthy.

 |gcp_be_lb_health|

-Step 4 Set up Palo Alto firewalls for ingress load balancing
+Step 4.
+Set up Palo Alto firewalls for ingress load balancing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Step 4.1.
 Update management profile
 -----------------------------------------------------------------

 Edit the management profile to restrict access to firewall management access over WAN and LAN interfaces to only health probes.
-Also, enable HTTP access, as the legacy health probes in GCP only support HTTP and not HTTPS.
+Enable HTTP access since the legacy health probes in GCP only support HTTP and not HTTPS.

-The IP address ranges to add are 169.254.169.254 (legacy health probe for External Load balancer), 35.191.0.0/16 and 130.211.0.0/22 (health probes for Internal Load Balancer)
+The IP address ranges to add are 169.254.169.254 (legacy health probe for External load balancer), 35.191.0.0/16 and 130.211.0.0/22 (health probes for Internal load balancer)

 |palo_alto_mfmt_profile_details|